 subject to E[LR(m)] ≤ LR_target

-The decision variables m_k are multiplicative adjustments to each rating factor.
-A value of 1.05 means factor k’s relativities are uniformly scaled up by 5% across all levels - a parallel shift on the log scale.
-The demand model enters through the volume and LR constraints: p_i(π_i / π_market_i) is the renewal probability at the adjusted premium.
+The decision variables m_i are per-policy price multipliers relative to technical price.
+The demand model enters through x_i(m_i), the renewal or conversion probability at multiplier m_i.
 This makes both constraints nonlinear in m, which is why the problem requires SLSQP rather than a linear solver.

 A worked example